mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

   x = y + '3';    // |    'undefined3'    | undef  => str  | +str
 ```

-Other languages have less complex behaviors because have stricter type coercion
+Other languages have less complex behaviors because they have stricter type
-rules, *sigals* to indicate type (like `$`, `@` , and `%` in Perl and PHP), and
-fewer polymorphic operators.
-For example, Perl and PHP use the `.` operator to
+coercion rules and fewer polymorphic operators.
+For example, Perl and PHP use
-join strings.
-Trying to `+` two strings always returns a number.
+the `.` operator to join strings.
+Trying to `+` two strings always returns
+a number, unlike with JavaScript.
+These languages also use *sigals* (prefixes)
+like `$`, `@` , and `%` to indicate variable type.

 ### No static checking
 Many languages provide some level of static type checking at compile time.